 Most finance teams take a top-down approach when conducting business forecasting.
 However, they seek input from all functions.

 For example, talking to the Head of Sales may provide greater insight into the predicted revenue projections or actual demand from prospects.
-This gives the finance team a more holistic view of how the organization operates and performs.
+This gives the finance team a more holistic view of how the organisation operates and performs.

 By performing a competitor analysis using a benchmark report, you can conduct a side-by-side comparison to see how your business performs compared to other competitors in your industry and adjust your strategy accordingly.